 The last of summer tomatoes enliven this simple lentil recipe, and when blistered, add sweetness and brightness.
 Fall kale is plentiful this time of year, and pairs well with earthy lentils and crumbled goat cheese.
 To save time with this recipe, buy pre-cooked lentils (which can be found at many upscale markets).

-In a large skillet, heat 2 teaspoons olive oil over medium high heat.
-Add tomatoes and salt and cook for about 5 minutes, until tender, and blistered, but not loosing their shape.
+In a large skillet, heat 2 teaspoons olive oil over medium-high heat.
+Add tomatoes and salt and cook for about 5 minutes, until tender, and blistered, but not losing their shape.
 Carefully spoon tomatoes out of the pan and set them aside.

 Divide the lentil and kale among two bowls.
-Surround with the tomatoes, and top with optional crumbled feta or goat cheese, or a drizzle of good quality olive oil.
+Surround with the blistered tomatoes, and top with optional crumbled feta or goat cheese, tahini sauce, or a drizzle of good quality olive oil.